 The Label Release message is used when connection deletion is in the downstream direction (e.g., by the source UNI-C).
-In this case the delete request is confirmed in the upstream direction by the use of LDP Notification message with the status code "delete_success" (e.g., by the destination UNI-C).
+In this case the delete request is confirmed in the upstream direction by the use of LDP Notification message with the status code "delete success" (e.g., by the destination UNI-C).
 Figures 11-3 and 11-4 show graceful connection deletion requested by the source UNI-C and the destination UNI-C, respectively.

-Figure 11-3 shows that the delete request is preceded by an LDP Notification message with status code "delete_indication".
+Figure 11-3 shows that the delete request is preceded by an LDP Notification message with Admin Status TLV [GMPLS SIG] included.
 The reason for this is as follows.
 In optical networks, the loss of signal will propagate faster than the delete request.
 Thus, a downstream network node may detect loss of signal and incorrectly trigger connection restoration.
-The Notification message sent by the source UNI-C is used to prepare the connection for deletion within the network as well as at the destination client.
+The Admin Status TLV is used to prepare the connection for deletion within the network as well as at the destination client by changing the administration status of the connection as indicated.
 This message SHOULD be sent by the source UNI-C to initiate connection deletion.